nhs-r-community/pxtextmineR/README.md

     ```

     where "name_of_venv" should be replaced by the name of the virtual
-    and "name_or_path_to_venv_manager" should be replaced by the name or path
+    environment and "name_or_path_to_venv_manager" should be replaced by the
-    to the virtual environment manager.
-If using Conda or Miniconda, replace
+    name or path to the virtual environment manager.
+If using Conda or Miniconda,
-    "name_or_path_to_venv_manager" with "conda" or "miniconda" (unquoted)
+    replace "name_or_path_to_venv_manager" with "conda" or "miniconda"
-    respectively.
+    (unquoted) respectively.
 If  using a Virtual Python Environment, replace
     "name_or_path_to_venv_manager" with the path to the virtual environment's
     `python.exe` e.g. `/home/user/venvs/myvenv/bin/python`.
 1. Good idea to restart R Studio.